i998979/PA-Inference/README.md

 # Prerequisites
 - Converted GPT-SoVITS v2 models in .onnx format as described in [gpt-sovits-onnx-rs](https://github.com/null-define/gpt-sovits-onnx-rs)
   - Model is available on [Hugging Face](https://huggingface.co/i998979/PA-Inference/tree/main) (Private)
-- 3-10s reference audio in .wav format
+- 3-10s reference audio in .wav format (If Hugging Face model is used, reference audio is already bundled, and installation can be skipped)

 # Installation
 - Download/compile and install the app